 - Rencontres Internationales du Documentaire de Montréal, administrator

-Marion joined our team in february 2019, after working for two years in an artistic agency as main attorney responsible of the contract agreements sector.
+Before joining the team, Marion worked for two years in an artistic agency as main attorney responsible of the contract agreements sector.
 Due to her knowledge of the legal provisions applicable in the cultural sector and her work experience with artists in a variety of artistic fields, she is focused on developping the most adequate response for her clients.

 Holder of a bachelor’s degree in civil law from the University of Montreal, Marion also has a french legal training, she holds a master’s degree in private law obtained with honors in France.